 EPA response: The EPA regulations at 40 CFR 145.23(f)(1) require that a UIC program description include a "schedule for issuing permits within five years after program approval to all injection wells within the state which are required to have permits," and, for Class VI programs, "a schedule for issuing permits within two years after program approval."
-EPA regulations also require the program description to include the "priorities ... for issuing permits, including the number of permits in each class of injection well which will be issued each year during the first five years of program operation," and, for Class VI programs, "the priorities for issuing permits which will be issued during the first two years of program operation," and, for Class VI programs, "the priorities for issuing permits and the number of permits which will be issued during the first two years of program operation."
+EPA regulations also require the program description to include the "priorities ... for issuing permits, including the number of permits in each class of injection well which will be issued each year during the first five years of program operation," and, for Class VI programs, "the priorities for issuing permits and the number of permits which will be issued during the first two years of program operation."
 40 CFR 145.23(f)(2).
-EPA regulations also require that a program description include a description of the procedure whereby the Class VI program will notify certain Class I and Class VI permit within one year of Class VI program approval.
+EPA regulations also require that a program description include a description of the procedure whereby the Class VI program will notify certain Class I and Class V permittees injecting CO2 for purposes of geologic sequestration of the need to apply for a Class VI permit within one year of Class VI program approval.
 40 CFR 145.23(f)(4).